ConcernedHobbit/turukuun-pliis/docs/requirement_specification.md

 - [ ] The game state should be able to be loaded from a saved state

 ### Graphical requirements
+- [x] The game has a graphical interface (game window, screen)
+- [x] The game displays information regarding TWWTC on the game window
+- [x] APWTC has an image representation
-- [ ] The game should present the user with a windowed splash screen upon startup
+- [ ] The game presents the user with a windowed splash screen upon startup
     - [ ] The start-up screen should have a "New Game" option that starts a new game
     - [ ] The start-up screen should have a "Load Game" option that loads an existing game
     - [ ] The start-up screen should have an "Options" option that displays the options menu